dillcheese/Game-Engines-Assignment-1---100750922/README.md

 THIRD PARTY SOURCES:

-The only 3rd party sources I used were the ones from this class.
+The 3rd party sources I used were the ones from this class.
 Specifically the lab where the TA taught us how to make and import a DLL to Unity.

+I also used this site: https://www.daniweb.com/programming/software-development/tutorials/1769/c-random-numbers to specifically the "srand((unsigned)time(0)); " piece of code to generate random numbers that don't repeat.